SummaryRead the full fact sheet

 There is a variety of containers that can be adapted for growing plants.
 These include:

-- Old wheelbarrows or prams (with the hood removed or folded down for maximum sunlight) – these are great because they can be moved about
+- old wheelbarrows – these are great because they can be moved about

-- Large pots, polystyrene boxes, barrels, large terracotta pipes and recycled containers
+- large pots, barrels, large terracotta pipes and recycled containers

 Where to position an edible garden